Central Council of Church Bell Ringers: The Ringing World

 The Ringing World is a weekly journal devoted entirely to bell ringing and is the official journal of the Central Council for Church Bell Ringers.
 It is published in the UK as a paper periodical and an online edition, in 2018 it had an average weekly circulation of 2,627.
 It records notable ringing performances, carries features on bells, change ringing, bell towers and ringers, it is a platform for correspondence, and advertises ringing events and publishes obituaries.
 It is the "journal of record for performances" in ringing, and peals must be published in it.

 It was first published in 1911 from Guildford as a weekly periodical to report ringing news and details of peals and quarter peals rung around the world.
 Its founder and first editor was John Sparkes Goldsmith, who was born at Southover, Lewes, on 13 January 1878 and died on 1 June 1942.
 Following his death the Central Council guaranteed the publications against losses, until in 1945 it was decided to acquire it.
 Subsequently, from 1983 the journal would be constituted as a self-standing charitable body but still answerable to Council members.

 In 2011, celebrations of the 100 year anniversary of the magazine were held nationally, with open ringing round London churches, and a service at Westminster Abbey.
 Including the inaugural Ringing World National Youth Contest, a striking contest for young ringers.

-In 2016 readers of the magazine wrote to insist that bell ringing was "an art and a sport", as demonstrated by regular "striking competitions."
-It was suggested that classification of change ringing as a sport by Sport England could save it from becoming obsolete.
-But the Central Council of Church Bell Ringers opposed the move, suggesting that it would jeopardise its relationship with church bodies, since bell ringing should be seen as part of Christian worship, not exercise.
-The council's president, Chris Mew, said: "Where is the glamour of the sports field and where are the David Beckhams of the belfry?"